meilisearch/docs-scraper/README.md

 #### Keycloak Access: Identity and Access Management

-If you need to scrape site protected by Keycloak (Gatekeeper), you have to provide a valid Access Token.
+If you need to scrape site protected by [Keycloak](https://github.com/keycloak/keycloak) (Gatekeeper), you have to provide a valid access token.

-If you set the env variables `KC_URL`, `KC_REALM`, `KC_CLIENT_ID` and `KC_CLIENT_SECRET` the scraper authenticates himself against Keycloak using _Client Credentials Grant_ and adds the resulting Access Token as `Authorization` HTTP header to each scraping request.
+If you set the environment variables `KC_URL`, `KC_REALM`, `KC_CLIENT_ID`, and `KC_CLIENT_SECRET` the scraper authenticates itself against Keycloak using _Client Credentials Grant_ and adds the resulting access token as `Authorization` HTTP header to each scraping request.

 ### Installing Chrome Headless